What is Virtual Private Network (VPN)?

 #2.On the right pane of the Server Manager select Roles and on the left pane click on Add Roles

-#4.Put a check mark on the On the Network Policy and Access Services at Select Server Roles dialog and click next
+#4.Tick the box on the Network Policy and Access Services in the Select Server Roles dialog and click next

-#5.The next page will brief about the Network Policy and Access Services and what are the components.
-Click next
+#5.The next page introduces an overview about the Network Policy and Access Services and their components.
+Click Next

-#6.On Role Services windows put a check mark on Routing and Remote Access Services and click next
+#6.On Role Services windows tick the box on Routing and Remote Access Services and click next

 #8.Installation will then start